austintboyd/austintboyd.github.io/_pages/contact.md

 ---
 <div align="center">

-<h3>Feel free to send us an email or give us a call for more information on the services we offer or to set up a meeting to discuss how we can help you.<br>
+Feel free to send us an email or give us a call for more information on the services we offer or to set up a meeting to discuss how we can help you.<br>
 <br>
-Email: atboydconsulting@gmail.com<br>
+<h3>Email: atboydconsulting@gmail.com<br>
 <br>
 Phone: (703) 915-6578
 </h3></div>